John-Abbott-College/1P6-Notes/Markdown/13_flowcharts_unary_operators.md

 ![flowchart of above](../Images/11_example1.png)

-## Data Type Conversion & If Statements
+### Flowgarithm Data Type Conversion & If Statements

 Similarly to C#, user inputs is collected as a string.
 If the input will be used as an `integer`, it must first be converted.